ovh/docs/pages/platform/ai/cli_17_how_to_cli_data_notebooks/guide.en-sg.md

 > [!primary]
 >
 > This is the same option as the `run` command above.
-You can choose to mount the volume in read only or read & write mode and mount multiple volumes.
+You can choose to mount the volume in read-only or read & write mode and mount multiple volumes.

 ## Feedback